-“Even the largest paradigm shifts have caused no more than a trickle or two,” says Charles Langstom of the Almer Institute, which studies the effects of such shifts on the US ecosystem.
-“I guess they weren’t expecting anything like this.”
+“Even the largest paradigm shifts usually cause no more than a trickle or two,” says Charles Langstom of the Almer Institute, which studies the effects of such shifts on the US ecosystem.
+“Nobody ever thought there’d ever be anything like this.
+It was one hell of a shift!”

-“They knew for 15 months they were going to shift that paradigm,” says Supervisor Leona Twining.
+“They knew for 15 months they were going to shift that paradigm,” says Mayor Leona Twining.
 “They couldn’t have picked up the phone?”

 Pankman CEO Paul Brabant defends his handling of the situation.
 “Everyone before me said it needed to be shifted, but they all avoided the actual shifting until I came along.”
-It was the first time he’d ever shifted a paradigm, he says, and he insists he wasn’t aware of the potential danger.
+It was the first time he’d ever shifted a paradigm of such proportions, he says, and he insists he wasn’t aware of the potential danger.

 “The bottom line,” says Brabant, “is that nobody drowned.”